Asbjoedt/CLISC/README.md

 If you want to test the application, a sample dataset is provided [here](https://github.com/Asbjoedt/CLISC/tree/master/Test_Data).

 [^1]: File extensions .xla and .xlam are Microsoft Excel Add-in files and cannot contain worksheet cell information.
 Therefore, they are excluded from conversion but will be copied to the new archive directory, if archiving is selected.
-[^2]: File extension .xlsx with Transitional conformance will only be converted if archiving is selected.
+[^2]: Conversion to file extension .xlsx with Strict conformance are currently not supported.
 [^3]: The program can currently not compare cell formatting, embedded objects, charts and other advanced spreadsheet features.